-Over recent years, the public sector have really started to capitalise on the opportunities that social media presents.
-This is no truer for local government who have continued to evolve their social media strategies to enable innovation in the sector – hats off to all the Comms and Marketing folk making this change happen! 👏
+Recently, the public sector have really started to capitalise on the opportunities to that social media presents.
+This is no truer for local government who have continued to evolve their social media strategies — hats off to all the comms and marketing folks that are making this change happen! 👏

-However, while lots of progress has been made, social media is still a constantly moving beast and with it your residents’ expectations continue to change too.
-Meaning that not only are new opportunities arising, but also new challenges that have to be overcome.
+While lots of progress has been made, social media is still a constantly moving beast and with it your residents’ expectations continue to change too.
+Not only are new opportunities arising, but also new challenges that have to be overcome.

-With that in mind, in today’s blog we wanted to share the campaigns and content we’re loving from 5 different councils that are going above and beyond with their social media delivery! 🏆
+Today, we’re showcasing 5 different councils that are going above and beyond with their social media delivery! 🏆

-This recruitment post is a prime example of the humour that Doncaster Council expertly weave into their messages to keep their social media accounts fun and interesting.
-Although this might not seem like an important element to consider in your social media strategy, in presenting a more human side to the brand on social media, fans and followers can more easily relate to the content and are likely to trust it more.
+This poll is a prime example of the humour that Doncaster Council expertly weave into their messages to keep their social media accounts fun and interesting.
+Although this might not seem like an important element to consider in your social media strategy, presenting a more human side to your brand on social media means that fans and followers will relate to you and your organisation.

 We also know that Facebook and Twitter will show content that gets more engagement to more of your fans and followers so creating content that is super shareable like this will help to spread the word about your initiatives!

-If you haven’t already, be sure to register for the webinar we’re hosting with Rob Jefferson from Doncaster Council next week as he shares how they developed this unique personality and tone of voice for their brand on social media!
+If you haven’t already, be check out our webinar with Rob Jefferson from Doncaster Council as he shares how they developed this unique personality and tone of voice for their brand on social media!

 Once again, finding enough foster carers to support vulnerable children is a challenge most local authorities continue to face and creating new social media campaigns that can alleviate this problem is very difficult.

-However, the recent campaign that Dorset County Council have launched caught our eye because it's focused on sharing the stories of real foster parents and real children who have experienced the fostering process.
+However, the recent campaign from Dudley County Council caught our eye because it's focused on sharing the stories of real foster parents and real children who have experienced the fostering process.
 These authentic insights are powerful in two ways:

 1. They showcase how fostering can become a normal part of family life and be a really positive experience which is likely to ease initial concerns that some individuals considering fostering may have.
 Whilst for those who knew nothing about fostering before, this is an approachable piece of content to start their education on the topic.